Everyone needs their version of Black Forest Cake. Here is mine and I hope it will becomes yours as well!

 - Pour over chopped chocolate.
 Let it sit for a minute, then stir.

-- Drizzle chocolate ganache over the top of the cake.
-Decorate with cherries.
+- Drizzle chocolate ganache over the edge of the cake.
+Pipe rosettes and decorate with fresh cherries.
+Sprinkle grated chocolate on top of the cake.

 - Chill in the fridge for the mousse filling and chocolate ganache to set.
 Keep refrigerated.